-The Kumamoto Prefecture is the second greatest bamboo producing region in Japan, after the Kagoshima Prefecture.
-But the demand for bamboo has actually been on the decline in Japan, at least the variety of bamboo that grows there.
+The Kumamoto Prefecture is the second greatest bamboo-producing region in Japan, after the Kagoshima Prefecture.
+But the demand for bamboo has actually been on the decline in Japan, at least for the variety of bamboo that grows there.

 Demand for Moso Bamboo in China has been steadily growing as the bamboo flooring and textile industries expand, but not so much in Japan.
 So bamboo growers were eager to put their fast-growing and versatile crop to good use.
 And by doing so they gave the local economy a good kick and protected the environment at the same time.

 Significant academic research has shown that bamboo can be a viable raw material for biomass energy production.

 How do you burn bamboo for fuel?

 Like a conventional power plant, the idea is to create heat that can be used to turn turbines.
 Usually, the heat boils water and creates steam which will turn the blades of a turbine.
 As the turbines spin, energy is generated.
 The bamboo-fueled power plant in Japan operates in this manner.
 They also burn bamboo to heat oil which evaporates and turns the turbines in the same way.

 Initially, however, the power plant operators and engineers in Nankan were running into difficulties.
 When they began experimenting with bamboo for combustion, they found that it burned at too high a temperature.
 This caused the ash to harden and melt and muck up the equipment.
 The solution was to add other material, like cedar wood, which lowered the temperature of combustion and stopped the ash from melting.